openimsdk/openkf/README.md

 ## 🚨 License

 OpenIMSDK is licensed under the  Apache 2.0 license.
 See [LICENSE](https://github.com/OpenIMSDK/OpenKF/tree/main/LICENSE) for the full license text.

+The OpenKF logo, including its variations and animated versions, displayed in this repository [OpenKF](https://github.com/OpenIMSDK/openkf) under the [assets/logo](./assets/logo) and [assets/logo-gif](assets/logo-gif) directories, are protected by copyright laws.

 ## 🔮 Thanks to our contributors!